-Shilka was one that had been left untouched by half way.
-Decline of motivation occurred at the time of move my house.
+Shilka was one that had been left untouched by halfway.
+The decline of motivation occurred at the time of move my house.
 In addition to what I was losing motivation by looking at a decal yellowish completely.

-A few days ago I decided to bleach the decal with a bleaching agent and experimented it seemed to manage somehow, so motivation for painting is now revived.
+A few days ago I decided to bleach the decal with a bleaching agent and experimented it seemed to manage somehow, so the motivation for painting is now revived.
 When mixing undiluted and water about half and half, leaving it for about 3 minutes it got a little white like this.
 Since the decal itself is already dry and crisp, extreme caution is required for handling.
-There’s a possibillity to melt by a too long rinse it in the liquid solution.
+There’s a possibility to melt by a too-long rinse it in the liquid solution.

 It is a self-propelled vehicle of anti-aircraft machine-gun equipped deployment in the Soviet Union in 1964.
 It can knock down a jet fighter that radar and computer and shooting device work together.
 Equipped with a 4 x 23 mm anti-aircraft cannon.
 About 7000 in total was produced.

 In the Fourth Middle East War (Yom Kippur War), the Arab side deployed and seriously damaged the Israeli fighter plane.
 It is a serious threat to fighter planes flying at low altitude.
 Because it is linked to the radar, possible to react to the speed of jet fighter.
 It was very useful for attack helicopters.